FlexibleSUSY/FlexibleSUSY/doc/observables/FlexibleDecay.rst

      3   1       # use Thomson alpha(0) instead of alpha(m) in decays to γγ and γZ
      4   2       # off-shell decays into VV pair

-The options are
+The options are:

-0. turn calculation of decay on/off (default = 1)
+0. Turn calculation of decay on/off (default = 1).
-#. minimal branching ratio to print (default = 1e-5)
+#.
+Minimal branching ratio to print (default = 1e-5).
 #.
 Maximal order of included higher order corrections (default = 4).
 Note that not all such corrections.
 #.
 Use α in the Thomson limit instead of a running one in decays to γγ and γZ.
 This should minimize higher order corrections.